 To achieve the Group's mission-Constantly Creating, Forever Captivating-the Company has declared its vision to be a Game Changer.
 This is a commitment to generate innovation in the face of various changes in the operating environment.
-In establishing the human resource foundations needed to make this vision reality, the Company will not proceed by setting individual targets for mid-career hires and foreign personnel and promoting mid-career hires to management positions.
-Instead, it will take the course of pursuing mission goals and sustainable corporate growth, by formulating and setting proprietary and measurable targets regarding the following:
+In establishing the human resource foundations needed to make this vision reality, the Company formulates and constantly monitors its own measurable, quantitative targets on the following items, reflecting Group management and business strategies.
+It believes that these efforts will contribute to realization of the Group mission and sustainable corporate growth, by bringing together diverse human resources who will act toward these aims.